Skip to content

 You open the On-Screen Keyboard in Windows 11 by using a keyboard shortcut or by accessing it through the Ease of Access settings.

-The On-Screen Keyboard is a virtual keyboard displayed on your screen, allowing you to input text using a mouse, trackpad, or touch input if available.
-It acts as a digital replacement for your physical keyboard.
-For instance, you can quickly launch it by pressing the ⊞ Win+Ctrl+O keys simultaneously.
-This shortcut works even if your physical keyboard has issues.
+The On-Screen Keyboard is a virtual keyboard that appears on your screen.
+It lets you type using your mouse, trackpad, or touch input if your device supports it.
+Think of it as a digital replacement for your physical keyboard.
+For instance, you can quickly launch it by pressing the ⊞ Win+Ctrl+O keys together.
+This shortcut works even if your physical keyboard is having issues.

-This built-in Windows 11 utility proves invaluable when your physical keyboard malfunctions, a key gets stuck, or you need a temporary alternative for typing.
+This built-in Windows 11 utility is incredibly helpful when your physical keyboard malfunctions, a key gets stuck, or you just need a temporary way to type.

 Option 1Use a Keyboard Shortcut